macs3-project/MACS/README.md

 ## Recent Changes for MACS (3.0.0b2)

 ### 3.0.0b2
-        The second beta version of MACS3, with HMMRATAC feature recently added.
+    The second beta version of MACS3, with HMMRATAC feature refined.

 	* New features from beta1: